SarvarKh/ofn-wiki/Feature-Testing-Handbook.md

 ### Comparing the new code to the old.

-If you're not sure how the existing code functions, and how the new code is different, you can always play with the feature on production to see it's 'pre-developed' state.
+If you're not sure how the existing code functions, and how the new code is different, you can always play with the feature on production to see its 'pre-developed' state.

 ### Is it logical?

-Is there any way the new feature could be made more logical or easier to use?
-Ideally features should be self explanatory and intuitive.
-If you're finding new code confusing, users might as well.
+If there's something about the new code that you find unpleasant (visually, the wording of text, navigation) or confusing, make a note.

 ### Check all the places

 New features will often impact on multiple places, such as in the shopfront, admin interface, orders listing, reports and in the order confirmation emails.
+Think about how the changes to the code could have impacts 'downstream' in other areas and test those as well.

 ### Check how new features interact with existing features